Adamdoesdumbcode/URLBite/README.md

 # URLBite
 A simple URL shortener website.
 Shortened links last for 4 months.
 By logging in you can see all the links you shortened and for how long they last.
 ## deployment
-none read the darn license!!! find the website at https://www.tinyurl.com/urlbite     OR      http://www.urlbite.onrender.com
+none read the darn license!!! find the website at https://www.tinyurl.com/urlbite

-# Preview
+### License
 "Proprietary Viewing License (PVL)
 Copyright (c) 2024 Adam Albustami